comaps/website/content/terms/index.md

 Please refer to their LICENSE, COPYING or NOTICE files for terms of use.

-See [data/copyright.html][copyright] file for a full list of copyright notices for Organic Maps application.
+See [data/copyright.html][copyright] file for a full list of copyright notices for CoMaps application.

 If you have any questions or suggestions, please contact us at [legal@organicmaps.app](mailto:legal@organicmaps.app).